Monday, September 15, 2025

 As I kicked the idea around, I was surprised to hear so many people say that they had at least one story they’d always wanted to tell.
 They just never felt like they could do it or never had the time to actually write it, but the story idea was still in their head.
 (There’s a line often attributed to Christopher Hitchens about everyone having a book inside them.
 Before 2023, that might have been where many stories stayed.)

-1st Draft is my first take: a simple, writing-first app that helps you get that initial draft down—whether you need a gentle push to start or a nudge to finish.
+1st Draft is a simple, writing-first app that helps you get that initial draft down—whether you need a gentle push to start or a nudge to finish.
 It’s designed to keep you in the story—no wandering, no research rabbit holes.
 The first draft is where energy lives, where discovery happens, where worlds take shape.
 This app is built to keep you in that space and on track.

 Two weeks from today—Monday, September 29, 2025—I’ll release 1st Draft.
 I’ll share a little more here as we get closer.
 Thanks for following along.